Launch Auto Scaling Instances with an IAM Role

 To launch EC2 instances with an IAM role in Auto Scaling, you'll have to create an Auto Scaling launch configuration with an EC2 instance profile.
 An instance profile is simply a container for an IAM role.
 First, create an IAM role that has all the permissions required to access the AWS resources, then add your role to the instance profile.

-For more information about IAM roles and instance profiles, see Delegating API Access by Using Roles in the IAM User Guide guide.
+For more information about IAM roles and instance profiles, see IAM Roles in the IAM User Guide guide.

 Create a Launch Configuration

 When you create the launch configuration, specify the name of the instance profile or the full ARN of the instance profile.

 aws autoscaling create-launch-configuration --launch-configuration-name